Dreaming381/LatiosFrameworkMiniDemos/README.md

 The Feature samples use Unity 2022.3.3f1 and Latios Framework 0.8.0.

+## Latios/Unity Comparison

+These pair of projects provide a comparison setup between vanilla Unity and the Latios Framework, demonstrating the Latios Framework’s superior performance of transforms and rendering.

+The projects use Unity 2022.3.20f1 and Entities 1.1.0-pre.3.
+The Latios Framework version used is 0.9.2.

 ## Scene Demo (Old)

 This demo introduces the basic setup of a Latios Framework project.
 It also